dafnifacility/cli/docs/dafni_cli.md

 You will be prompted to confirm your upload although you may also use `-y` to skip this if you prefer.

-Wildcards are also accepted here, so if you had many `.csv` files and wish to add all of them you may use
+Wildcards are also accepted here, so if you have many `.csv` files and wish to add all of them you may use

 ```bash
 dafni upload dataset dataset_metadata.json *.csv